patcon/awesome-polis/README.md

 - 2023-01: [compdemocracy/scripts](https://github.com/compdemocracy/scripts) - Scripts to streamline the running of the pol.is instance used in Policy Lab.
 Some of these will become features later on.
 - [Guide: Integrating Polis with Citizens Assemblies](https://compdemocracy.org/polis/book/lottery-selected-assemblies/) - A guide for those who are thinking about the interaction between techniques for listening at scale and in-person deliberation
 - [Official Guide to Polis Methods v1](https://compdemocracy.org/polis/book/introduction/) - The table of contents for an incomplete stub of a currently unpublished Polis book.
-- 2023-06-20: [Opportunities and Risks of LLMs for Scalable Deliberation with Polis](https://www.researchgate.net/publication/371758108_Opportunities_and_Risks_of_LLMs_for_Scalable_Deliberation_with_Polis) - An official collaborative paper with AnthropicAI, on applying LLMs to Polis outputs and processes.
 - [Pol.is](https://pol.is/home) - Open Source AI for large scale open ended feedback [Source](https://github.com/compdemocracy/polis)
 - 2023-07: [Polis Embed Examples](https://github.com/compdemocracy/polis-embed-examples) - Examples illustrating how to embed a Polis conversation in another website.
 - 2024: [Polis Knowledge Base](https://compdemocracy.org/knowledge-base) - The Computational Democracy Project maintains an extensive (and growing) knowledge base for Polis and related facilitation methods.
-- 2021-04-29: [Polis: Scaling Deliberation by Mapping HighDimensional Opinion Spaces](https://www.e-revistes.uji.es/index.php/recerca/article/view/5516/6558) - The authoritative paper on Polis internals and math.
-- 2022-11-24: [“Coherent Mode” for the World’s Public Square](https://arxiv.org/abs/2211.12571) - An official paper proposing modification to Twitter's Community Notes UI to support deliberative process.

 ## People